A value chain is not a group of decoupled companies

 When external systems estimate what happens

-Another approach uses artificial intelligence and public data sources to estimate supply chain activity.
-These systems analyse large volumes of external information such as public records, news sources or databases to identify risks or signals.
+Another approach uses artificial intelligence and public data sources to estimate supply chain activity and impact.
+These systems analyse large volumes of general information such as public records, news sources or databases to identify impact materiality.

-This can help detect patterns or highlight potential issues.
-However, these insights are typically indirect and non-specific signals rather than targeted information confirmed by the companies involved in the supply chain itself.
+This can help with generic insights.
+However, these insights are typically indirect, non-specific and not confirmed by the companies involved in the value chain itself.

 Transaction platforms: